gjbex/Training-sessions/docs/README.md

   * Code optimization
   * Defensive programming and debugging
   * Best practices in scientific programming
+  * Version control with git

 ## Python training sessions

+Python is a versatile programming language that is used in many domains.

 ### Python for programmers (4 hours)